blackwithwhitegreen/Text_generator/README.md

 # Text_generator
 Generating the next word with the help of  LSTM
-* Model training for big-data
+* Model training for Sequential data
+* Using of Embedding and Tokenization